19hours/sg-statutes/Acts/Co-operative Societies Act.md

 (v) the security required for repayment;

-[23/2008 wef 20/10/2008]

 (b) the consequences of default in payment of any sum due on account of shares, subscriptions, deposits or loans and the consequences of failure to use a loan for the purpose for which it was granted;

 (c) the occupation or residence of persons who may become members; and

 (d) the conditions on which loans and deposits may be received from members and non-members and the extent to which the society may borrow from members and non-members.

-[23/2008 wef 20/10/2008]
+19.

-19\.
-In the case if a secondary society or apex organisation, the method of representation of members at general meetings, the removal of delegates and the manner of voting of delegates.
+In the case of a secondary society or an apex organisation, the method of representation of members at general meetings, the removal of delegates and the manner of voting of delegates.

-20\.
+20.

 In the case of a primary society where the general meeting of members is replaced by a meeting of delegates, the method of electing delegates and their deputies, the number of individual members to be represented by each delegate, and the conditions for the eligibility of the delegates and their terms of office.

-21\.
+21.

 The duties of the chairman, secretary, treasurer and manager of a society.

+22.

-22. By-laws in respect of any other matters incidental to the management of the society’s business.
+By-laws in respect of any other matters incidental to the management of the society’s business.

-[23/2008 wef 20/10/2008]
+[23/2008]

 ## LEGISLATIVE HISTORY